The Conservatory Orchestra II

 - What accommodations are available to patrons who use wheelchairs or have other special needs?

-Whitman Theatre is equipped with wheelchair ramps, accessible seating, and accessible family restrooms.
+Whitman Theatre at Brooklyn Collegeis equipped with wheelchair ramps, accessible seating, and accessible family restrooms.
 Assisted listening devices are available from the concessions counter in the Main Level Lobby.
 Large print programs may be requested by calling the box office at least 72 hours prior to your ticketed performance.
 Animal companions accompanying patrons who are blind or have low vision are welcome.
 If a member of your party requires any of these services, please notify the box office when arranging your tickets, so that our staff can make your visit to Brooklyn Center as enjoyable as possible.
+For information about accessibility services at Kumble Theater, please CLICK HERE

 - What discounts are available for the Brooklyn College community?

-We offer a $5 discount off full price tickets for Brooklyn College faculty, staff, and alumni (discount not applicable to The Snow Maiden or Target Storybook Series performances).
+We offer a $5 discount off full price tickets for Brooklyn College faculty, staff, and alumni for any show with a ticket value of more than $20.
 Please check with the box office for details.

 - What discounts are available to students and children?

-Tickets for children ages 12 and under are available at a 50% discount when purchased along with a full-priced ticket (discount not applicable to Target Storybook Series performances, The Colonial Nutcracker, or The Snow Maiden).
+Tickets for children ages 12 and under are available at a 50% discount when purchased along with a full-priced ticket (discount not applicable to performances with a ticket value of $20 or less).

 Brooklyn College students: Full time Brooklyn College students with a current, validated I.D. will be admitted free for each Brooklyn Center sponsored performance, subject to availability and available only to those performances listed on this website.
 Complimentary tickets for Brooklyn College students with a current, valid Brooklyn College I.D. are distributed beginning one hour before the performance on the day of the event only.
 Guests of Brooklyn College students will be subject to standard ticket prices.